Afghan cameleers in Australia: Descendants

 A fourth-generation descendant of a Baluch cameleer who settled in Geraldton, Western Australia, set up a sheep station and married an Aboriginal woman, is proud of her heritage on both sides.
-She says that it was difficult for her ancestor to acquire permanent residence and permission to marry, but the Afghans were honourable men who preferred to marry rather than rape local women.
+She says that it was difficult for her ancestor to acquire permanent residence and permission to marry, and notes that, according to her understanding of history, Afghan cameleers sought to honour Aboriginal women by marrying them rather than engaging in sexual violence.

 Several descendants in Adelaide formed the Australian Outback Afghan Camelmen Descendants and Friends Memorial Committee, which organised a memorial in 2007.
 They included Janice Taverner (née Mahomet), Mona Wilson (née Akbar), Eric Sultan, Abdul Bejah (son of Jack Bejah and grandson of Dervish Bejah), Lil Hassan (née Fazulla), and Don Aziz.

-Marree still has the longest-surviving "Ghantown", and many descendants of the original cameleers still live there.
+Marree still has the longest-surviving "Ghantown" and descendants of the original cameleers still live there.

 Memorials

 There is a memorial at Whitmore Square, Adelaide which pays homage to the city's Afghan camel drivers, called Voyagers and created by South Australian artist Shaun Kirby and his company Thylacine Art Projects.
 It was unveiled on the night of 11 December 2007, so that the lighting of the sculpture could be appreciated.
 It is in the shape of a crescent, evocative of sand dunes in the deserts of South Australia as well as the Hilal (crescent moon) associated with Islam.
 The curved wall is covered with handmade rippled tiles, produced at the JamFactory.
 There is a red metalwork decorative screen with traditional Islamic patterning on the front of the crescent.
 The memorial does not have a plaque, but there is a small stone obelisk in front of the crescent wall with Arabic writing.

 There is also a bronze plaque honouring Bejah Dervish on the Jubilee 150 Walkway on North Terrace.
 It reads "Dervish Bejah, c1862-1957, Camel-driver, explorer".

 A commemorative plaque for Faiz and Tagh Mahomet on St Georges Terrace in Perth acknowledges their contributions as camel owners and drivers in the 1890s in opening up the interior of Western Australia before the building of the railway.